Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 **Algorithm:**

+1. If block version is 1:
-1. Compute the [assets merkle root](data.md#assets-merkle-root) of the state.
+    1. Compute the [assets merkle root version 1](data.md#assets-merkle-root-version-1) of the state.
     2. The block commitment in the input state must contain the computed assets merkle root; if not, halt and return false.
+2. If block version is 2:
+    1. Compute the [assets merkle root version 1](data.md#assets-merkle-root-version-1) of the state.
+    2. Compute the [assets merkle root version 2](data.md#assets-merkle-root-version-2) of the state.
+    3. The block commitment in the input state must contain both computed assets merkle roots; if not, halt and return false.
 3. Assign the input state to the current blockchain state.
 4. Return true.